atlanticwave-sdx/sdx-docs/source/specs/datamodel_1_0_0.rst

 3. Monitoring the quality of the AtlanticWave-SDX network resources.

 Each OXP's SDX Local Controller (a.k.a.
-SDX-LC [sdx-lc]_) must feed the SDX Controller with topology data using the data model specified in this document.
+SDX-LC [#]_) must feed the SDX Controller with topology data using the data model specified in this document.
 The SDX Controller uses the topology data received from each SDX-LC to create a network graph.
 This network graph must be capable of supporting Constrained Shortest Path First (CSPF) algorithms using user-provided optional requirements, such as:

 - Shortest propagation delay
 - Fewest number of OXPs in the path